DiegoJDev/News_CRUD/README.md

 ------------

-**In order to make a python environment, please check the requierements.txt **
+**In order to make a python environment, please check the requirements.txt **